FelixSelter/JEnv-for-Windows/README.md

  4. Call the jenv.bat file.
 Not the PowerShell file!

- 4. I hope I could help you.
+ 5. I hope I could help you.
 Else open an issue

 ## Technical Details

+You can also call the jenv.ps1 script from powershell.
+You cannot call the ps1 script from cmd An additional parameter to the PowerShell script was added. "--output" alias "-o" will create the tmp files for the batch.
+See images below

 ![SystemEnvironmentVariablesHirachyShell](https://user-images.githubusercontent.com/55546882/130204196-1a800310-4454-49bd-8d80-161b0e7cca3f.PNG)

 ![SystemEnvironmentVariablesHirachyPowerShell PNG](https://user-images.githubusercontent.com/55546882/130204185-b54368cc-34db-40d1-a707-4c5477ca236b.PNG)